 Please make sure you continue to follow the guidelines in regard to checking in, hand hygiene, social distance and getting tested if you are experiencing COVID-19 symptoms – no matter how mild they may seem.

-If you require further information about COVID-19 you can call the SA COVID-19 Information Line on 1800 253 787 between the hours of 9am to 5pm, 7 days per week or get daily updates from SA Health or SA Government.
+If you require further information about COVID-19 you can call the SA COVID-19 Information Line on 1800 253 787 between the hours of 9am to 5pm, 7 days per week or get daily updates from SA Health.

 Click here to subscribe to COVID-19 vaccine updates from the Australian Government Department of Health.
 A reminder that fact sheets from the Department of Health are translated in multiple languages.